Self-Resolving Prediction Markets for Unverifiable Outcomes: Self-Resolving Prediction Markets

 \section{Self-Resolving Prediction Markets}

-In the previous section, we saw that if we use cross-entropy market scoring rules to score an agent $t$ against a reference agent with sufficient informational substitutes, agent $t$ can gain no more than $\varepsilon$ reward by deviating from truthful reporting.
+In the previous section, we saw that if we use cross-entropy market scoring rules to score an agent $t$ against a reference agent with sufficient informational substitutes, agent $t$ strictly maximizes their payoff by reporting truthfully.
 In this section, we use this insight to propose our design for a \emph{self-resolving prediction market} that does not need access to the true outcome.
-We show that it is an $\varepsilon-$perfect Bayesian equilibrium for all agents to report their true beliefs and believe that all other agents report truthfully.
+We show that it is a perfect Bayesian equilibrium for all agents to report their true beliefs and believe that all other agents report truthfully.
 In addition to eliciting information from agents, the prediction market design also naturally aggregates the predictions to provide a single prediction summarizing all elicited information.
 There are several possible ways to design such a self-resolving prediction market, and we begin with our preferred design.